SPF for Microsoft 365 and Google Workspace: the setup that works

 v=spf1 include:spf.protection.outlook.com include:_spf.google.com -all

-Remember the golden rule: one v=spf1 record per domain.
-If you publish a record for Microsoft and another for Google, you create a duplicate record, a source of PermError — and many receivers will ignore both.
+The golden rule holds: one v=spf1 record per domain.
+A record for Microsoft and another for Google make a duplicate record, a source of PermError — and many receivers will ignore both.
 Best practice is to combine everything in a single line.

 The lookup-count trap

 Here's what surprises teams: these two includes, on their own, consume a lot of DNS resolutions. include:_spf.google.com unfolds into several sub-includes (_netblocks, _netblocks2, _netblocks3), about four resolutions. include:spf.protection.outlook.com consumes two or three.
-Put both together, and you're already at six or seven resolutions before adding a single third-party provider.
+Put both together, and the count already sits at six or seven resolutions before a single third-party provider joins.

 But the limit is ten.
-So you have only three or four resolutions left for your marketing router, your billing, your support tool… You can see why so many records tip into PermError: Microsoft and Google already occupy half the budget.
+That leaves only three or four resolutions for the marketing router, the billing, the support tool… Hence the number of records that tip into PermError: Microsoft and Google already occupy half the budget.

 Since the budget is tight, method matters.
 In order of preference:

-2. Favor DKIM alignment for third parties.
-A router that signs with aligned DKIM (d=your-domain.com) satisfies DMARC without consuming an SPF resolution.
-It's often the best way to integrate a provider without bloating your SPF.
+d=example.com) satisfies DMARC without consuming an SPF resolution.
+It's often the best way to integrate a provider without bloating the SPF. - Freezing stable-IP providers as

 A complete, real record